 UTSA’s Geology Program

-At UTSA, you can earn either the B.A. or B.S. in Geology.
+When seeking a Geology degree at UTSA, you can choose either the B.A. or B.S.
 The B.A. is for those looking to receive a quality preparatory education in the discipline and the B.S. is for those who intend to become professional geologists or plan to attend graduate school in geosciences.
 As both an applied and an academic discipline, a degree in Geology will prepare you for careers in petroleum, mining, water resources, environmental management, governmental agencies, engineering geology, geochemistry, geophysics and natural resources.

 UTSA’s University Career Center offers several resources to help students identify and develop the global skills necessary to successfully pursue and achieve lifelong career goals.